SkypLabs/wordpress-backup-data/README.rst

 |Code Coverage| |Dependency Status| |Known Vulnerabilities|

 This Python script is made for doing a complete backup of your WordPress blog's data.
-It does exactly the same thing that the WordPress' export feature.
+It does the exact same job as the WordPress' export feature.

 Installation